Review of the Album "Utopia Banished" By British Death Metal Band Napalm Death

 21. Insanity Excursion

-A brief introduction to the album and who plays on it
+A Brief Introduction to the Album Utopia Banished and Who Plays on it

 Napalm Death plays a style of metal known as grindcore: what is it like?

 Napalm Death is considered by many people to be the founders of a genre of metal known as grindcore.
 This type of death metal has songs that are very short.
 Usually, the songs are not more than a few minutes long.
 You’ll be lucky if you see a song by this band that is over four minutes long.
 The music also has vocals that are so extreme that they sound like a loud dog that is barking.
 The guitar playing is distorted and very fast.
 The drumming in this genre is known by the term of blast beats.
 And of course, there are really no guitar solos.
 Those of you that can’t wait and sit through a long metal album will enjoy this one because it will be over fast.
 Utopia Banished was produced by Colin Richardson, the same person that produced the awesome album Heartwork by the band Carcass.
 Lyrically, the band tends to focus on themes having to do with politics and social issues.
 This is especially evident in this album.

 Utopia Banished: a brief review as of 2016

 After the short and noisy track called "Discordance," the song "I Abstain" goes into a very fast and angry kind of song.
 The message is that we should come out and protest against the very few in society that prosper at our expense.
 I guess the band must have known that the gap between the rich and poor would eventually increase in Western nations especially the UK and US.
 Imperialism is also rampant in this day and age as countries are invaded, occupied and in some cases conquered.
 The band brings up the subject for thought.
 We must be the ones in our society that campaign for lasting change.
 After all, democracy is a system of government where the people have a voice so that they can speak out against injustices.
 The song "I Abstain" is also trying to spread the message that leading a mundane existence with apathy is not a way to grow.